Acting & Musical Theater Program

 Orientation and move-in is on Saturday, July 1.
 Last day of classes is Friday, July 21, with a final performance at 7:00pm at Syracuse Stage, with a reception to follow.

-This creative summer program for high school students was created for talented students who have been inspired by the energy and sophistication of theater and musical theater.
+This creative summer program was created for talented students who have been inspired by the energy and sophistication of theater and musical theater.

 The program develops the abilities of experienced performers who are serious about the field and eager to work hard.
 Our goal is to help you grow creatively through full-time, college-level theater training under the direction of acclaimed professional performers and teachers.

 The three-week program develops your performance skills and provides a behind-the-scenes view of theater that combines music, drama, and dance.
 Students complete the program with improved audition skills and with experience in college level work in the field.

 Classes aim to improve command of your body, mind, and voice, so that combined they become the expressive instrument of an actor.